CS-6381/FinalProject/DesignOfExperiments/Performance.md

 Run your producer for 1000 messages, 1000 bytes each.
 Do not enable batching.

 Ensure you run your program in such a way that the output is not lost.
-For example: `python main.py > results.csv`
+For example: `python main.py > results.csv`.

+Run your consumer program with a matching configuration.

+Place a link